Best Health Insurance Company in India

 Enhanced Affordability for Policyholders

-By eliminating the 18% GST, premiums will decrease significantly, making health insurance more accessible.
+By eliminating the 18% health insurance GST rate will decrease significantly, making health insurance more accessible.
 For example, a policy with a base premium of INR 20,000 previously cost INR 23,600 after GST.
 Post-exemption, policyholders will pay only the base premium, saving INR 3,600 annually.
 This reduction could encourage first-time buyers and motivate existing policyholders to opt for higher coverage or additional riders.

 Boost to Insurance Penetration